qLibc

 int64_t qqueue_popint ( qqueue_t * queue)

-qqueue->popint(): Removes a integer at the top of this queue and returns that element.
+qqueue->popint(): Removes an integer at the top of this queue and returns that element.

 Parameters